Posted: 08/15/2011 | August 15th, 2011

 I’ve been backpacking for over ten years now.
 That’s a long time to travel period, let alone stay in dorm rooms, live out of the same backpack, and travel on the cheap.
-I really love this form of travel though, which is why I’ve continued to do it for so many years.
+I really love this form of travel through, which is why I’ve continued to do it for so many years.
 I enjoy hostels, meeting people, light travel, the wild adventures, the youthful vibe, and not having guides and tours hold my hand the whole way.
 Plus, I honestly don’t see any need to spend lots of money on resorts and fancy rooms.
 But, even though I enjoy my travel style, it doesn’t mean that I always love it.
 In fact, sometimes I really, really, really hate backpacking.

 Hostel dorm rooms are cheap and a great way to meet people, because you are shoved into the same room with them.
 You don’t have a choice but to get to know each other.
 (Well, you don’t have to talk, but then it gets a bit awkward.)
 But sometimes you don’t want to meet new people, get the top bunk, or have to deal with three snorers in a six-bed room.
 That’s when you really begin to hate hostels.
 I still use dorm rooms because they keep costs down, but I really dislike how often they get in the way of a good night’s sleep.

 The Same Conversation